 Queen’s Fort is named after an Indian chief, Queen Quaiapen.
 Quaiapen died in 1676, a casualty of King Philip’s War.
 Wikipedia says that Queen’s Fort was built in 1676, the second year of King Philip’s War.
 In my view, this is a gross error; it was neither a fort nor built in 1676.

-I believe Queen’s Fort was a sacred place for the Indians, not a fort.
-Its sanctity was probably due to its elevated position, and its unusual mass of boulders.
+I believe Queen’s Fort was a special place for the Indians, not a fort.
+It was special (or sacred) because of its elevated position, and its unusual mass of boulders.
 I would guess it was built before King Philip’s War, but it’s difficult to date Indian stone structures.
 My view of Queen’s Fort was shaped by the book Manitou, an important work on Indian stone structures in New England.
 (Click here for my discussion of an Indian structure in Massachusetts.)

 The authors of Manitou, Byron Dix and James Mavor, mention two stone enclosures at Queen’s Fort.1 On the map below, I marked the larger enclosure with a yellow pin, the smaller with a purple pin.